MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/on-premises-diagnostics.md

 #### 30-day data retention
 To keep our hard disks free from stale data, we used Curator v5.5 to clean up indexes older than 30 days.
-We downloaded Curator to one of the orchestrator nodes at C:\ELK\Curator, and used the following configuration file to connect it to our Elasticsearch cluster (put in C:\ELK\Curator): (NEED TO ADD LINK TO A YML FILE)
+We downloaded Curator to one of the orchestrator nodes at C:\ELK\Curator, and used the following configuration file to connect it to our Elasticsearch cluster ([put in C:\ELK\Curator](https://aka.ms/ConfigFilesOnPremises)).

-The Curator runs actions, and we created an action to clean up 30-day old indexes (put in C:\ELK\Curator): (NEED TO LINK TO ANOTHER YML FILE)
+The Curator runs actions, and we created an action to clean up 30-day old indexes ([put in C:\ELK\Curator](https://aka.ms/ConfigFilesOnPremises)).

 We created a basic task in Windows Task Scheduler with a weekly trigger on Saturday and Sunday that contains the following settings to start a program:
   - Program/script: